Designing coherent, cross-platform, AI-native products

 Design timeInstitutional memory

 The log earns its keep twice.
-Humans query it when a settled question resurfaces, which happens on roughly a six-month cycle in any team large enough to have turnover.
-The agent queries it before every generation, which is how a new flow inherits last quarter's reasoning without anyone re-explaining it.
-In practice the log becomes the onboarding: a new designer who reads the decisions, the brand file, and the behavior vocabulary has absorbed the taste of the team in an afternoon, because for once it is written where the work happens rather than remembered near it.
+People check it when a settled question comes back, which happens about every six months in any team with turnover.
+The agent checks it before every generation, which is how a new flow inherits last quarter's reasoning without anyone re-explaining it.
+In practice the log becomes the onboarding: a new designer who reads the decisions, the brand file, and the behavior vocabulary has absorbed the team's taste in an afternoon, because for once it is written where the work happens.

 Governance follows the same principle at team scale.
-Ownership attaches to artifacts, not to tools: someone owns the tokens, someone owns the behavior vocabulary, someone owns the contracts that carry legal weight, and the review gates encode which changes need whose eyes.
-The rest stays loose deliberately.
-Standardize the artifacts, not the tools, and let each designer keep whatever harness makes them fast, since everything of value survives in the files they all share.
+Ownership attaches to artifacts, not tools: someone owns the tokens, someone owns the behavior vocabulary, someone owns the contracts that carry legal weight, and the review gates say which changes need whose eyes.
+The rest stays loose on purpose.
+Standardize the artifacts, not the tools, and let each designer keep whatever harness makes them fast.
+Everything of value lives in the files they all share.

 CHAPTER 12 · Part III